Gabaldonlab/crossmapper/README.md

   -s int, --s_dev int   Standard deviation of outer distance. (default: 30) -N int [int ...], --N_read int [int ...]
                         The number of reads/read pairs to generate.
-This paremeter can not be used alongside with -C (default:
+This parameter can not be used alongside with -C (default:
                         None)
   -C float/int [float/int ...], --coverage float/int [float/int ...]
                         Generate the number of reads that reaches the